DBraun/TD-Faust/README.md

 2. Install Xcode.
 3. [Install CMake](https://cmake.org/download/) and confirm that it's installed by running `cmake --version` in Terminal.
 You may need to run `export PATH="/Applications/CMake.app/Contents/bin":"$PATH"`
 4. Install requirements with [brew](http://brew.sh/): `brew install autoconf autogen automake flac libogg libtool libvorbis opus mpg123 pkg-config`
-5. In a Terminal window, navigate to `thirdparty/libfaust` and run `sh download_libfaust.sh`.
+5. In a Terminal window, navigate to `thirdparty/libfaust` and run `python download_libfaust.py`.
 6. In a Terminal Window, export a variable to the TouchDesigner.app to which you'd like to support.
 For example: `export TOUCHDESIGNER_APP=/Applications/TouchDesigner.app`, assuming this version is a 2022.22650 build or higher.
-7. Optional: depending on the Python version associated with the TouchDesigner you intend to use, run `export PYTHONVER=3.11` or `export PYTHONVER=3.9`.
-8. In the same Terminal window, navigate to the root of this repository and run `sh build_macos.sh`
+7. In the same Terminal window, navigate to the root of this repository and run `python build_tdfaust.py --pythonver=3.11`
-9. In a Terminal window, navigate to the root of this repository and run `sh build_macos.sh`.
-10. Open `TD-Faust.toe`
+8. Open `TD-Faust.toe`

 ## Tutorial